Canar/rum/README.md

 Continue playing last created playlist:\
 `        rum`

-## features and configuration
+## Features and Configuration

-A significant portion of the code is dedicated to configuration.\
-This project is probably uninteresting to people who won't edit code.\
 `rum` supports every input and output format that `ffmpeg` does.\
 Default configuration plays to the `default` Pulseaudio device.\
-Version 0.1 was released to archive the play/pause volume ramping.\
-Someone might use it, but I lost interest in it.
+Edit the file to change the configuration.

-## releases
+## Release Log
-0.1 - contains play/pause volume ramping\
+0.1 - Initial release.
-0.2 - removed play/pause volume ramping
+0.2 - Removed play/pause volume ramping.